Matmos: Personal lives

-M. C. Schmidt and Drew Daniel are also a couple, as stated in an interview in BUTT Magazine.
+Schmidt and Daniel are a couple.

-Schmidt formerly worked as a teacher in the New Genres Department at the San Francisco Art Institute.

 Daniel received a Ph.D. in English from the University of California, Berkeley with a dissertation on the literary cult of melancholy directed by Janet Adelman.
-He is currently an associate professor in the Department of English at Johns Hopkins University.
-This brought the band to relocate their home base to Baltimore in August 2007.
+He is an associate professor in the English department at Johns Hopkins University in Baltimore.
+That had the band moving from San Francisco to Baltimore in August 2007.
 Daniel also has a personal dance music project, the Soft Pink Truth.
-He is a contributing writer to the online music magazine Pitchfork, and wrote an essay about the Throbbing Gristle album 20 Jazz Funk Greats for the Continuum Books series 33 1/3.
-Both Schmidt and Daniel appeared in the Sagan music film Unseen Forces by Ryan Junell.
+He is a contributing writer to Pitchfork, an online magazine, and he wrote the 33 1/3 book about Throbbing Gristle's 1979 album 20 Jazz Funk Greats in addition to two books of literary criticism.

+Schmidt formerly worked as a teacher in the New Genres Department at the San Francisco Art Institute, and is a professor of music technology at Johns Hopkins University's Peabody Institute and the president of the High Zero Foundation, which organizes Baltimore's annual High Zero festival of improvised music.
+Both Schmidt and Daniel appeared in the Carl Sagan music short Unseen Forces by Ryan Junell.